bormaxi8080/starred/README.md

 - [utkusen/baitroute](https://github.com/utkusen/baitroute) - A web honeypot library to create vulnerable-looking endpoints to detect and mislead attackers
 - [ethicalhackingplayground/bxss](https://github.com/ethicalhackingplayground/bxss) - Blind XSS Scanner is a tool that can be used to scan for blind XSS vulnerabilities in web applications.
 - [truemediaorg/socialbot](https://github.com/truemediaorg/socialbot) - TrueMedia.org interactive bot for detecting deepfakes on X and other social platforms
-- [duaraghav8/dockershrink](https://github.com/duaraghav8/dockershrink) - Dockershrink is an AI Assistant that reduces the size of your application's Docker Image
+- [duaraghav8/dockershrink](https://github.com/duaraghav8/dockershrink) - AI Assistant that reduces the size of your application's Docker Image
 - [zan8in/afrog](https://github.com/zan8in/afrog) - A Security Tool for Bug Bounty, Pentest and Red Teaming.
 - [influxdata/telegraf](https://github.com/influxdata/telegraf) - Agent for collecting, processing, aggregating, and writing metrics, logs, and other arbitrary data.
 - [mhmdiaa/chronos](https://github.com/mhmdiaa/chronos) - Wayback Machine OSINT Framework